National Space Program

 The National Space Program was a set of policies and organisations under the Hawke and Keating governments created with the goals of developing a national space industry in Australia.
 When the Howard government came to power in 1996 the program was abolished following the advice of the Bureau of Industry Economics.
 The National Space Program was generally considered a failure by most media after its demise.
 During its existence it was crippled by a lack of budget, and multiple white elephant projects.
+The Federal Government disbanded the project in 1996 and had covered up most traces of it by 1998.

 Background

 Although Australia has had space interests dating back to the Apollo program, prior to the establishment of the NSP Australia had had no unified space policy.
 At the time of the implementation of the program, Australia had separate space related programs under the Department of Defence, CSIRO, the Department of Transport and Communications, multiple other departments, as well as multiple private and university programs.
 In response to the disorganised state of the industry, the Hawke government commissioned the Australian Academy of Technological Sciences for a report into the state of Australia's space industry.
 The report, nicknamed the "Madigan Report", was completed in June 1985 and recommended the establishment of a space office, and focusing Australia's space industry towards ground-sensing capabilities.
 The report also recommended that A$100 million be budgeted over five years for Australian space programs.